-Conventionally, the magnon spectrum is considered by diagonalizing $H_b^{(2)}$ through the Bogoliubov transformation \cite{kittel1963quantum, nolting2009quantum}.
-An alternative approach is provided by retaining the reference to the sublattices and consider the equation of motion for the magnon Green's function \cite{RevModPhys.44.406, PhysRevB.25.432}.
-This approach gives the opportunity to obtain excitation spectrum and the probability of spin deviations at each sublattices \cite{izyumov1965impurity}.
-Considering spin excitations resolved in the sublattices is preferable here, since the AFMs we are interested in are non-homogeneous.
-It was demonstrated in \cite{PhysRevB.25.432} that the local density of magnon states cannot be easily extracted from a description of the magnons in terms of the Bololiubov transformation and there is, therefore, no good option to remaining in the sublattice resolved representation.
-Our purpose in this work is the investigation of magnon density of states in bare and perturbed crystals, extract the contribution of different sublattices and the effect of defects.
-Regarding them, it is convenient that we continue with the Green's function formalism.
-In appendix \eqref{AppA}, we present the Bololiubov transformation for the sake of clarity.
-The Green's function is defined by,
+Conventionally, the magnon spectrum is considered by diagonalizing $H_b^{(2)}$ using the Bogoliubov transformation \cite{kittel1963quantum, nolting2009quantum}; in appendix \ref{AppA} we consider our model in the Bogoliubov transformed coordinates for the sake of clarity.
+However, an alternative is provided by retaining the reference to the sublattices and considering the equation of motion for the excitation Green's function \cite{RevModPhys.44.406, PhysRevB.25.432}.
+This approach gives the opportunity to obtain the spectrum of excitations and the projection of spin deviations at each sublattice \cite{izyumov1965impurity}.
+Moreover, as we investigate the magnon density of states in both the bare and perturbed AFMs, as well as extract the contributions of different sublattices and the effect of defects, it is convenient to remain in the lattice coordinates and employ the Green's function formalism.
+The Green's function for the sublattice resolved magnons is defined by,